 These sites will also be candidates for estimates of annual soil elevation change (via measurements of changing soil depth with soil elevation tables and marker horizons) and associated estimates of net carbon and nutrient sequestration or release.
 These are integrative indicators of the state of SRS (Table 1).
-Estimates of net annual ecosystem production (NEP, the net accumulation or loss of carbon in the wetland) are proposed to be made at a set of four sites, using eddy covariance tower methodology (Barr et al. 2012).
-This methodology has been researched and established as means to provide rapid and spatially integrated estimates of large wetland areas (about one km2 area per tower).
+Depending upon the availability of sufficient funds and staff time, estimates of net annual ecosystem production (NEP, the net accumulation or loss of carbon in the wetland) are proposed to be made at a set of four sites, using eddy covariance tower methodology (Barr et al. 2012).
+This methodology has been researched and established as means to provide rapid and spatially integrated estimates of large wetland areas (about one km area per tower).
 An array of automated instruments on the tower continuously measures atmospheric CO2 and other parameters, enabling daily estimates of NEP, as well as evapotranspiration (ET).
-We propose to deploy towers at four sentinel sites to assess changing NEP and ET patterns downstream of Tamiami Trail bridge flowways (for the 1 mile and 2.6 mile bridge areas) and away from the direct influence of these flow-ways.
+We propose to deploy towers at four sentinel sites to assess changing NEP and ET patterns downstream of Tamiami Trail bridge flow-ways (for the 1 mile and 2.6 mile bridge areas) and away from the direct influence of these flow-ways.
 Note that this emphasis on assessing net soil and carbon response to MWD matches adaptive management plans included in the Project Implementation Report of the Central Everglades Planning Project .
 As with other elements of this MWD monitoring plan, information and knowledge gained in the coming decade will form a solid foundation for planning, implementation, and assessment of future projects.